 Niko Vicario (Section 01)

 Limited to 40 students.
-Fall semester.
+Fall and spring semesters.
 Professor Vicario.

 If Overenrolled: Priority to ARHA majors, then selected from class level in order to achieve a range of students across the disciplines.